emard/esp32blesynscan/BACKLASH.md

 telescope first goes a few arc minutes in counter direction than it goes in correct direction.

-Backlash can be reduced to almost visually unnoticealby by precisely adjusting distance between worm and sprocket wheel.
+Backlash can be reduced to be almost visually unnoticeable by precisely adjusting distance between worm and sprocket wheel.

 Tools required: